LazyBuds/Tommy/README.md

 ## Support

 Please make sure to read the documentation correctly.
-If you still neec help you can contact us through [discord support server](https://discord.com/invite/A2SPMjZ).
+If you still need help you can contact us through [discord support server](https://discord.com/invite/A2SPMjZ).
 If you want to report abuse of the bot please do use the same support server link or you can send us a [mail](mailto:contact@lazybuds.xyz).

 ## Terms of Services